chenshenhai/deno_note/note/chapter_04/deno_cmd.md

     help           Prints this message or the help of the given subcommand(s) info           Show info about cache or info related to source file install        Install script as an executable
+    lint           Lint source files
     repl           Read Eval Print Loop
-    run            Run a program given a filename or url to the module test           Run tests
+    run            Run a program given a filename or url to the module.
+Use '-' as a filename to read from stdin. test           Run tests
     types          Print runtime TypeScript declarations
     upgrade        Upgrade deno executable to given version